kairos-io/kairos-docs/content/en/docs/Advanced/revoking-secureboot-access.md

 dd if=/dev/random bs=32 count=1 of=/tmp/random_keyfile

 echo "Adding password slot"
+# We temporarily switch to a passphrase decryption here, so that we can remove the "tpm" decryption
+# option below.
+After we add the "tpm" option back (bound to different PCR registers),
+# we remove the passphrase again.
 cryptsetup luksAddKey --token-type systemd-tpm2 /dev/vda2 /tmp/random_keyfile
 cryptsetup luksAddKey --token-type systemd-tpm2 /dev/vda3 /tmp/random_keyfile